-The National Temperance Society and Publishing House was founded at the end of the Civil War in 1865.
-During its first 60 years it published over a billion pages of literature in support of temperance.
+The National Temperance Society and Publishing House was founded in 1865.
+It was at the end of the Civil War.
+During its first 60 years it published over a billion pages in support of temperance.

 Its three monthly magazines had a combined circulation of about 600,000.
 The National Temperance Advocate was for adults.
 The Youth’s Temperance Banner was for adolescents.
 Finally, The Water Lily was for children.

-The National Temperance Society and Publishing House produced a large number of books.
+The National Temperance Society produced a large number of books.
 They were both fiction and non-fiction.
-This is an illustrative sample.
+This is a sample.

 - Alcohol and Work.